English-language education in Japan: History

-The earliest record of the initial contact between the Japanese and a native English speaker took place around 1600 when it is believed that Tokugawa Ieyasu, founder of the Tokugawa Feudal Government, met with Englishman William Adams.
-Although it is reported that the only interpreter between the two men was only well-versed in the Portuguese language, it did not stop Tokugawa Ieyasu from having a very positive relation with William Adams who remained in Japan for the remainder of his life.
+The earliest record of the initial contact between the Japanese and a native English speaker took place around 1600, when it is believed that Tokugawa Ieyasu, founder of the Tokugawa Feudal Government, met with Englishman William Adams.
+Although it is reported that the only interpreter between the two men was only well-versed in the Portuguese language, it did not stop Tokugawa Ieyasu from having a very positive relationship with William Adams, who remained in Japan for the remainder of his life.

 However, after the death of Tokugawa Ieyasu in 1616, a change in the foreign policy of the Bakufu ordered the closing of the English merchants' office in 1623, which consequently prompted the English to leave Japan.
 The English were refused permission to return in 1673.
-In 1808, the British ship Phaeton seized goods in Nagasaki and by 1825 the Bakufu ordered the feudal lords to repel all foreign ships, except the Dutch and Chinese.
+In 1808, the British ship Phaeton seized goods in Nagasaki, and by 1825, the Bakufu ordered the feudal lords to repel all foreign ships, except the Dutch and Chinese.

-The first translation of any English grammar book into Japanese was accomplished by Shibukawa Rokuzo, a high-ranking official of the Bakufu who had studied Dutch, in 1841 when he translated Murray's English Grammar from Dutch into Japanese.
+The first translation of any English grammar book into Japanese was accomplished by Shibukawa Rokuzo, a high-ranking official of the Bakufu who had studied Dutch, in 1841, when he translated Murray's English Grammar from Dutch into Japanese.
 Then in 1848, American Ranald MacDonald came to Japan, after pretending to be shipwrecked, and taught English to fourteen official Japanese interpreters of Dutch in Nagasaki under Bakufu orders.
-It would be one of MacDonald's students named Moriyama who would act as interpreter between the United States and Japan in order to establish trade relations.
+It would be one of MacDonald's students, named Moriyama, who would act as interpreter between the United States and Japan in order to establish trade relations.

 After being rescued from a shipwreck and studying in the United States for ten years, Nakahama Manjirō wrote an English textbook called Ei-Bei Taiwa Shokei (A Shortcut to Anglo-American Conversation), which used Japanese kana for pronunciation and the kanbun (Chinese classics) word-order system.
 This text would later become influential in shaping the methods of teaching and learning English in Japan.